ZEISS-PiWeb/PiWeb-Api/_pages/SDK/v7.1/02-netsdk.md

 <div class="alert alert-info fade in">
   <a href="#" class="close" data-dismiss="alert" aria-label="close">&times;</a>
-  Updating to version 6.0.0?
+  Updating from a version prior to version 6.0.0?
 Please follow our <a href="#migration" class="alert-link">migration guide</a> to adapt your application to recent changes!
 </div>

 {% include version_combobox.html %}